 Lately I've been playing a lot of the 1994 King's Field, which really encompasses a lot of what I've been thinking of.

+The dungeon is composed of five levels, which have various portals between them.
+Each level feels like a miniature world in its own right, and going between them never feels like a hard transition.
 You drift between zones, creating a memory palace of landmarks, monuments by which to define your exploration.
 Each level seems to have some existence of common themes- stone passages, caverns, abandoned camps, ruins- but the layouts are extremely varied and have their own elements.
 The theme acts as a point from which to create, leading to outputs that vary from incarnation to incarnation.
 Something that is unifying, yet compelling and curious.

 I may know the general idea, but the components that it is made of unveil themselves in new ways, and new contexts.
 It is not clear, nor always obvious, what may happen- but in that way it becomes something new and interesting, something unknown and exciting.